dmulyalin/NORFAB/docs/index.md

 Hi :smile:, thank you for getting here.

-NORFAB is a distributed task execution fabric focused on network automations.
+NORFAB is a distributed task execution framework focused on network automations.

 ## Why - The Story :book: